Hahannn/Meme-generator/README.md

-# practice React useEffects and UseState
+# a practice for React.js hook